ASBESTOSIS & MESOTHELIOMA

 - Making an Asbestos claim after leaving the UK

 - How long does a claim take?

 - How much am I likely to receive?

 - What are the time limits for making a claim?

 - What if I develop a further asbestos related condition once I have claimed?

 Will my former employers compensate me?

-Once you have been diagnosed with an asbestos related condition you must seek legal advice from us as soon as possible.
+If you have been diagnosed with an asbestos related condition you should seek legal advice from us as soon as possible.